-Etrion is advancing the development of several projects that are at different stages of development and /or negotiation with third parties.
-The Company is providing below more detailed information on a portion of these projects.
-These "backlog" projects are those in which the Company has substantial control over the development of the project through the existence of a binding development services agreement ("DSA") or other similar arrangement with local developers.
-In addition, Management believes they can reach Notice to Proceed ("NTP") status within the next 24 months.
-NTP is generally reached when all permits, authorizations and land have been secured and also the interconnection agreements have been signed.
-Also at NTP, financing is in place and the Company can give the EPC contractor notice to begin building the project.
+Until new METI rules are announced, Etrion continues to advance several projects that are at different stages of development and /or negotiation with third parties.
+Etrion also continues to actively work towards reaching Notice to Proceed ("NTP") for the Japanese backlog.
+Management generally refers to NTP status when a project has obtained all permits and authorizations, secured land and secured the interconnection agreement, the Company has selected an engineering procurement and construction ("EPC") contractor to build the solar project and financing has been secured.
 As explained further below, any project under development remains with a high degree of risk which may result in (a) delays to commence construction, (b) changes in the economics, (c) changes in capacity or (d) abandonment of the project.
 Changes (if any) to previously disclosed project size and details are due to optimizations during the development process.
 Final size and economics are only confirmed when financial close is reached.

-The Company classifies projects as Brownfield or Greenfield.
-Brownfield are projects originally developed by a third party, still in the development stage, with respect to which the Company has secured certain rights.
-Greenfield are projects originally developed by the Company.
-The table below lists the current backlog projects.
+The Company classifies backlog projects as Brownfield or Greenfield.
+Brownfield projects are those originally developed by a third party and still in the development stage, with respect to which the Company has secured certain rights.
+Greenfield projects are those originally developed by the Company.
+The following table lists the current backlog projects.

-MW

-Project Prefecture Sites Gross Target NTP
+Project Prefecture Sites MW Gross Target NTP

 Brownfield Tk-1 Kumamoto 1 45 H2-19

-Greenfield Tk-2 Niigata 1 45 Q1-19
+Greenfield Tk-2 Niigata 1 45 H1-19

 Brownfield Tk-3 Mie 1 60 H1-19

-Brownfield Tk-4 Saitama 1 40 TBD

-Total backlog 4 190
+Total backlog 3 150

 Total early stage 200

-Total pipeline 390
+Total pipeline 350